sromanhu/CSZ-CMS-Stored-XSS---Pages-Content/README.md

 **Description:** Cross Site Scripting vulnerability in CSZCMS v.1.3.0 allows a local attacker to execute arbitrary code via a crafted script to the Additional Meta Tag parameter in the Pages Content Menu component.

+**Attack Vectors:** Scripting A vulnerability in the sanitization of the entry in the Additional Meta Tag of "Pages Content" allows injecting JavaScript code that will be executed when the user accesses the web page.

 ---

 ### POC: